All Things Stewart Springs

 "One of my favorite places on the planet" (Ori977, Ashland, OR)

-Such varied reactions, beyond changing times and management/staff, showed in part how everyone has different headspaces, expectations, and opinions of what constitutes a good mineral springs resort.
-And how willing or able one was to let place's energy heal and transform by letting go of petty worldly concerns in process.
+Such varied reactions, beyond changing times and management/staff, showed in part how everyone had different headspaces, expectations, and opinions of what constitutes a good mineral springs resort.
+And how willing or able one was to let place's energy heal and transform by letting go of petty worldly concerns in the process.

 More recent reviews